csprite/csprite/README.md

   Moreover a new "View" menu item should exist, To allow toggling various windows.
 - Give Plugins The Ability To Draw Text & Basic Shapes Instead Of Passing Them GUI?
+  - A plugin that allows stop motion animation to be created using external connected camera.
 - Convolutional Filters?
 - Procedural Art?
 Like Math Based Art?
 - Android Port (Meant for mainly tablets/big screen devices) Using